British Museum: Department of Africa, Oceania and the Americas

-The British Museum houses one of the world's most comprehensive collections of Ethnographic material from Africa, Oceania and the Americas, representing the cultures of indigenous peoples throughout the world.
+The British Museum houses one of the world's most comprehensive collections of ethnographic material from Africa, Oceania and the Americas, representing the cultures of indigenous peoples throughout the world.
 Over 350,000 objects spanning thousands of years tells the history of mankind from three major continents and many rich and diverse cultures; the collecting of modern artefacts is ongoing.
 Many individuals have added to the department's collection over the years but those assembled by Henry Christy, Harry Beasley and William Oldman are outstanding.

 Objects from this department are mostly on display in several galleries on the ground and lower floors.
 Gallery 24 displays ethnographic from every continent while adjacent galleries focus on North America and Mexico.
 A long suite of rooms (Gallery 25) on the lower floor display African art.
-There are plans in place to develop permanent galleries for showcasing art from Oceania and South America.
+There are plans in place to develop permanent galleries for displaying art from Oceania and South America.